gwbres/adi-ad9546/README.md

 status.py -h
 ```

+There is basically a `--flag` option (reader) for pretty much all
+custom scripts (writer) down below, to readback related values.

 Several part of the integrated chips can be monitored at once.
 Output format is `json` and is streamed to `stdout`.
 Example of use: